Andreaa-Dev/Delivery-fee-calculation/README.md

 # Delivery Fee Calculator

-The assignment is for Frontend internship in Finland.
 The application is a calculation form where the user can enter information of the order and get the delivery fee.

 [Deploy link](https://delivery-fee-calculation.vercel.app/)